calderhayes/dotnet-boilerplate/README.md

-# Some test boilerplate with dotnet core
+# Some old and obsolete test boilerplate with dotnet core

-*Still a work in progress!*
+*Not maintained or used*

 ## Docker